marty1885/libvsqx/README.md

 libvsqx
 =======

-A opensource Vocaloid VSQX file loader wtitten in C++.
+WARRNING: STILL IN VERY EARLY DEVELOPMENT STAGE.
+DO NOT EXPECI IT CAN DO MUCH NOW

-You can find samplecode in this project.
-Don'd be worry.
+A opensource Vocaloid 3 VSQX file loader wtitten in C++/tinyxml2.